Fabrics: Use Deadstock Fabric Sustainably with maake

 You can choose to do as much or as little as your time allows you.
 EVERY EFFORT HELPS!

-We provide free 1 or 2.5kg bags of plain material offcuts.
-You can pick these up for free from our factory to save carbon emissions or have the bags delivered to your door at a minimal fee.
+At maake, we provide free 1 or 2.5kg bags of plain material offcuts from leftover fabric.
+You can pick these up for free from our factory to save carbon emissions, or have the bags delivered to your door at a minimal fee.

-Choose from our Upcycling bags selection – there are small (approximately 1kg), medium (around 2kg) and large (up to 15kg) bags, each filled to the brim with maake’s product offcuts.
-The material includes organic cotton, linen and velvet, all ideal for sewing projects and lining garments.
+Choose from our Upcycling bags selection when you view it online – there are small (approximately 1kg), medium (around 2kg) and large (up to 15kg) bags, each filled to the brim with gorgeous product offcuts.
+The fabrics include organic cotton, linen and velvet, all ideal for sewing projects and lining garments.

-Most of the material is white, ivory or natural in colour, eg natural cotton.
+Most of the fabric is white, ivory or natural in colour, eg natural cotton, or another form of cotton or natural fibre, although there are some synthetic blends, too.
 Some offcuts may be printed fabrics.
-The material is perfect for any fashion or interior design project, even for lining jackets and coats and skirt lining.
+The fabrics are perfect for any fashion or interior design project, even for lining jackets and coats and skirt lining.

-The material is usually full width (approx 140-150 cm).
-It varies from 20cm to sometimes up to 2m long.
+The fabrics are usually full width (approximately 140-150 cm).
+They vary from 20cm to sometimes up to 2m long.

 Cheap at the Price!
 Give Fabrics a Second Life

-Add one ( or more) of our fabrics to your cart, and select ' Click and collect' to collect it from our NW10 mill or add it to your basket and pay just the postage for the item.
+Add one ( or more) of our fabrics to your cart, and select Click and collect to collect it from our NW10 mill.
+You can also add it to your basket and pay postage for the item.

 Help us maake a Difference with our Textile Initiative!